Camp program 2023

 Daily program

 What do children need to take for themselves?
 Suitable clothing for the camp's daily program, a swimming suit, a table tennis paddle, maybe a guitar for singing at the campfire, and glitter for the disco – all of these things will certainly be useful at EUROCAMP.
 Each morning the children will eat breakfast together and afterwards will set off with their leaders to the morning activities.
 During this time, they will learn all the important vocabulary and facts about that day's main event.
 It's not just a boring lecture – it's great fun.
 They will play many sports as well.
 Because we care about the balance between mental and physical activities, we offer many different sports that are suitable for everyone.
 Throughout these activities the children are, of course, using English as their primary spoken language.
 After lunch there is a rest period which is just the right time for relaxing in the pleasant shade of their cabins or watching their favourite movie.
 Afterwards there is a short afternoon meeting where everybody learns about the rest of the day's program – so straightaway an afternoon full of adventure can begin.
-We will set off for the future and head straight to the Moon, where a wide variety of experiences await us.
-If science is not mistaken, we will go into Earth's orbit in a space elevator, a shuttle-like ship will take us to the Moon, and here we will descend from the orbital station to the surface in a reusable lunar module.
-And maybe it will even be possible, as Alan Shepard from Apollo 14 tried to do, to play golf on the moon and hit the ball as far as 3 kilometers!
+We will travel back in time and set off for the Wild West!
+Not only will this be the backdrop for cowboys and Indians, but many stories of people who dared to follow their dreams into the unknown will come to life.
+We will take a journey with heroes and adventurers and their stories will remind us that even in the wilderness we can find not only danger, but also friendship, courage, and endless adventures.
+May the Wild West be alive!
 Finally, in the evening there is a discussion of the day's activities related to the camp game and then everyone is ready for a disco, movie, campfire, or any number of interesting and fun activities.
 This is why the children will return home full of new skills, many beautiful memories, and the experience of a true bilingual camp.

 Application